reflectoring/reflectoring.github.io/_posts/2021-04-25-spring-cloud-aws-sqs.md

 ```
 Here we have modified our earlier configuration by setting `strictContentTypeMatch` property in the `MappingJackson2MessageConverter` object to `false`.

 Let us add a listener class for receiving the notification messages sent by an AWS S3 bucket when certain configured events occur in the bucket.
-We can enable certain AWS S3 bucket events to send a notification message to a destination like SQS queue when the events occur.
+We can enable certain AWS S3 bucket events to send a notification message to a destination like the SQS queue when the events occur.
 Before running this example, we will create an S3 bucket and attach a notification event as shown below:

 ![s3-notification-event](/assets/img/posts/aws-sqs-spring-cloud/s3-notification-event.png)

-Here we can see a notification event which will get triggered when an object is uploaded to the S3 bucket.
+Here we can see a notification event that will get triggered when an object is uploaded to the S3 bucket.
 This notification event is configured to send a message to our SQS queue `testQueue`.

 Our class `S3EventListener` containing the listener method which will receive this event from S3 looks like this:
 ```java